-We will continue to take a pragmatic approach, realising that it will be impossible to catch up instantly.
-The developed a plan will:
+We will continue to take a pragmatic risk focused approach.
+The developed plan will:

-- continue to assist City businesses recover; - ensure monitoring and inspection of those businesses who pose the greatest risk; and - gradually catch up on the backlog inspection programme.
+- continue to support our City businesses; - ensure monitoring and inspection of those businesses who pose the greatest risk; and - gradually catch up on the backlog inspection programme.